caitlinraby/forager-app/README.md

+# Forager's Recipe Book App

+The Forager's Recipe Book App allows users to interact with a collection of recipes for edible wild mushrooms and plants.
+They may use the form to add a new item and recipe to the collection, or they may use the delete button to remove an item from the collection.

+A link to my related blog post:
+A link to the video-walk-thg

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts:

 In the project directory, you can run: